Teia

-Teia (died 552 or 553 AD), also known as Teja, Theia, Thila, Thela, and Teias, was the last Ostrogothic King of Italy.
+Teia (died 552 or 553), also known as Teja, Theia, Thila, Thela, and Teias, was the last Ostrogothic King of Italy.
 He led troops during the Battle of Busta Gallorum and had noncombatant Romans slaughtered in its aftermath.
 In late 552/early 553, he was killed during the Battle of Mons Lactarius.
 Archaeological records attesting to his rule show up in coinage found in former Transalpine Gaul.